How To Repair TheStory And Photo By Tom Neale

 Beef up the area behind the stem by thoroughly sanding, cleaning with solvent, and epoxying on heavy layers of woven fiberglass cloth according to product instructions.
 Within reason, the more layers and the more area covered, the better.
 While the new fiberglass is still soft, flatten the area around the bolt hole(s) to provide a base for nut and backing.
 With a drill, extend the hole(s) through added layers.
 Install the eye and as large a backup plate as possible.
 Depending on circumstances, backing could be a heavy, large-diameter stainless washer or, preferably, a 316 stainless plate that will fit in the V area.

-Many of us will be using our old reliable vehicle to tow, but if you're thinking of buying new, you might want to consider a factory tow package.
+If you're thinking of buying a new tow vehicle you might want to consider a factory tow package